DABUR

 (Reporting by Ananta Agarwal in Bengaluru)

-** Consumer staple producers Colgate-Palmolive India COLG.NS and Dabur DABU.NS close 1% higher
+** Consumer staples producers Colgate-Palmolive India COLG.NS and Dabur DABU.NS rise 1.67% and 0.6%, respectively

 ** Indian government considering eliminating the 12% goods and services tax slab and reclassifying many items taxed at that bracket into the lower 5% bracket, NDTV reports